George Kennedy

-Kennedy was the only actor to appear in all four films in the Airport series, reprising the role of Joe Patroni three times.
-He also played Police Captain Ed Hocken in the Naked Gun series of comedy films, and corrupt oil tycoon Carter McKay on the original Dallas television series.
+Kennedy is the only actor to appear in all four films in the Airport series, reprising the role of Joe Patroni each time.
+He also portrays Police Captain Ed Hocken in the Naked Gun series of films, and corrupt oil tycoon Carter McKay on the original Dallas television series.

 Early life, education and military service

 Kennedy was born on February 18, 1925, in New York City, into a show business family.
 His father, George Harris Kennedy, a musician and orchestra leader, died when Kennedy was four years old.
 He was raised by his mother, Helen A. (née Kieselbach), a ballet dancer.
 His maternal grandfather was a German immigrant; his other ancestry was Irish and English.

-Kennedy made his stage debut at age two in a touring company of Bringing Up Father, and by seven was a New York City radio DJ.
+Kennedy made his stage debut at age 2 in a touring company of Bringing Up Father, and by age 7, he was a New York City radio DJ.

 Kennedy graduated in 1943 from Chaminade High School in Mineola, Long Island, New York.

 Kennedy enlisted in the United States Army during World War II in 1943.
-He served 16 years, reaching the rank of captain.
+He served 6 years, reaching the rank of captain.
 Kennedy served in the infantry under George S. Patton, fought in the Battle of the Bulge, and earned two Bronze Stars.
-He re-enlisted after the war and was discharged in the late 1950s due to a back injury.
+He re-enlisted after the war, and he was discharged in the late 1950s due to a back injury.